 Frequently Asked Questions

-There is a foul odor coming from my garbage disposer.
+There is a foul odor coming from my garbage disposal.
 What can I do to eliminate this odor?

-Foul odors can occur from a buildup of food debris within the disposer.
-To eliminate this odor, place ice cubes and lemon or orange peels in the disposer and run for 30 seconds.
-Next, squirt a little liquid dish detergent into the disposer while it is still running.
+Foul odors can occur from food debris buildup within a garbage disposal.
+Place ice cubes and lemon or orange peels in the garbage disposal to eliminate this odor, and run for 30 seconds.
+Next, squirt a little liquid dish detergent into the garbage disposal while it is still running.
 Finally, run cold water for about 30 seconds to rinse all the debris away.

-You can also slice a lime up and place into the disposal.
-Run the water at a very low speed while the disposal is running to wash away debris.
+You can also slice a lime up and place it into the garbage disposal.
+Run the water at a very low speed while the garbage disposal is running to wash away debris.

 I am getting a foul odor from our guest bath.
 We hardly ever use this bathroom except when we have company.
 What can we do?

-In the winters when it gets cold and we have turned off the outside faucets as the freezing weather arrives.
-However the pipes leading to our outside faucet have still frozen and broke.
+When it gets cold in the wintertime, we turn off the outside faucets as the freezing weather arrives.
+However, the pipes leading to our outdoor faucet have still frozen and broken.
 What did we do wrong?

 Turning off the water is not enough.
 You must also disconnect the garden hose connected to the faucet to allow the water in the pipe to drain out.
 This will allow the piping to withstand the cold weather.
-If you do not have a frost proof faucet we recommend using a insulating cover.
+Additionally, we recommend using an insulating cover if you do not have a frost-proof faucet

 How do roots grow?

 Tree and shrub roots require oxygen and water to grow.
-Growth rate is variable and is affected by the soil depth, water supply, aeration, mineral supply and temperature.
+The growth rate is variable and is affected by the soil depth, water supply, aeration, mineral supply, and temperature.

-Root systems are made up of large, permanent roots for support and stabilization, and many small, temporary feeder root and root hairs.
+Root systems are made up of large, permanent roots for support and stabilization and many small, temporary feeder roots and root hairs.
 These small roots are the primary water and nutrient absorbers.
-Most roots can be found in the top 6 to 18 inches of soil, where water, nutrients and oxygen are found.
+Most roots can be found in the top 6 to 18 inches of soil, where water, nutrients, and oxygen are found.

-Roots generally extend up to two or three times the height of the tree, but can extend as far as seven times the height of the tree.
+Roots generally extend up to two or three times the tree's height but can extend as far as seven times the tree's height.
 Large, mature trees may have thousands of feet of root system searching for nutrients.
 Roots will be less extensive in clay soils than in sandy or well-drained soils.

 How does weather impact root growth?